ovh/docs/pages/web/hosting/activate_start10m/guide.en-gb.md

 ## Objective

-With [Start10M](https://www.ovhcloud.com/en-gb/domains/free-web-hosting/){.external}, OVHcloud offers you a 10 MB web hosting plan, and an email account with 5 GB of storage.
+With [100M free hosting](https://www.ovhcloud.com/en-gb/domains/free-web-hosting/){.external}, OVHcloud offers you a 100 MB web hosting plan, and an email account with 5 GB of storage.
 This guide will show you how to activate a 100M free hosting on your [domain name](https://www.ovhcloud.com/en-gb/domains/){.external}.

 > [!warning]
 >
-> This 10 MB free hosting plan is suitable for a simple webpage presentation, it **does not include a database**.
+> This 100 MB free hosting plan is suitable for a simple webpage presentation, it **does not include a database**.
 > It is also suitable if you do not need several "MX plan" email accounts.
 > If you would like to set up a website with several pages and require a database, such as a CMS (WordPress, Joomla!, PrestaShop, Drupal, etc.), please order one of [our web hosting plans](https://www.ovhcloud.com/en-gb/web-hosting/) directly from our website or your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}.
 >